troperville

 • Symbiotic Possession: Wanda and Melanie finally become friends after Wanda spends some time with other humans.

 • Time Abyss: The Souls.
-They have been around for millennia and can live forever.
+They have been around for several thousands of years and can live forever (though they can be killed by outside means).
 They even spend up to centuries in hibernation when they are traveling in space.
-At one point, Wanderer, who has lost track of her own age she's been around so long, can only pinpoint an event as being "after the dinosaurs lived on Earth".
+At one point, Wanderer, who has been around for so long that she's lost track of her own age, can only pinpoint an event as being "after the dinosaurs lived on Earth".

 • Torture Technician: Wanderer believes Doc to be this at first.